theyosh/TerrariumPI/README.md

   `git pull`
 4. Re-run the installation script in order to update software dependencies `sudo ./install.sh`
-4. Restart TerrariumPI according to: https://github.com/theyosh/TerrariumPI/wiki/FAQ#how-to-restart-terrariumpi
+4. Restart TerrariumPI: `sudo service terrariumpi restart`

 Now **clear your browser cache** and reload the webinterface.
 A brand new version should be running.